-- (i) to pay all taxes due and promptly implement all obligations required by applicable tax laws: - (ii) at the same time, maintain the Group's global tax efficiency, avoiding double taxation and reducing the tax burden only where legally permitted.
+- (i) to pay all taxes due and promptly implement all obligations required by applicable tax laws; - (ii) at the same time, maintain the Group's global tax efficiency, avoiding double taxation.

-In addition, given the complexity of the different tax laws to which it is subject, in order to ensure the achievement of the afore-mentioned objectives, UniCredit has adopted a comprehensive groupwide monitoring system to verify that it fully complies with all tax obligations in a timely manner.
+In addition, given the complexity of the different tax laws to which it is subject, in order to ensure the achievement of the aforementioned objectives, UniCredit has adopted a comprehensive groupwide monitoring system to verify that it fully complies with all tax obligations in a timely manner.